cvdebeer/MS2-Hallowed-Hunt/README.md

 ###### Sound button

-- The sound button toggles between off and on using JavaScript, allowing the user to switch off the sound and switch it on again. :arrow_right: This was checked by starting a game and flipping a card to hear the sound, then pushing the button and:
+- The sound button toggles between off and on using JavaScript, allowing the User to switch off the sound and switch it on again. :arrow_right: This was checked by starting a game and flipping a card to hear the sound, then pushing the button and:
   1. Visually checking that the word had changed from "On" to "Off" and back again if pressed again.
   2. Comparing the "On" to be with sound and then the "Off" to be with no sound.

 ###### "Moves" Counter

-- This is an information point for the user that counts the number of moves it is taking the user to complete the game board.
+- This is an information point for the User that counts the number of moves it is taking the User to complete the game board.
-- The counter "counts" every pair of cards that are flipped by the user. ie two cards need to be flipped in order to count as one move.
+- The counter "counts" every pair of cards that are flipped by the User. ie two cards need to be flipped in order to count as one move.
-- This was a bit of JavaScript and was visually tested on the user side :arrow_right: by selecting one card and then another and making sure that it only went up by an increment of one for every pair turned over whether they were matching or not.
+- This was a bit of JavaScript and was visually tested on the User side :arrow_right: by selecting one card and then another and making sure that it only went up by an increment of one for every pair turned over whether they were matching or not.
 - :arrow_right: Also clicked multiple cards in a row to make sure that it was only counting the flipped cards and not accidental clicks as well.

 ###### "Change level"

-- This is a simple dropdown menu that allows the user to navigate at any time before, during or after a game to a different level.
+- This is a simple dropdown menu that allows the User to navigate at any time before, during or after a game to a different level.
 - As the dropdown list was hidden from view a little JavaScript was used to make it visible again when hovering over the change level button.
-- Also the dropdown menu also had to be hidden again if the user did not make a selection and  moved the mouse off the button.
+- Also the dropdown menu also had to be hidden again if the User did not make a selection and  moved the mouse off the button.
 - :arrow_right: Functionality was tested visually by hovering over the dropdown menu, moving the mouse away to check that the menu became hidden again,
-- :arrow_right: Links were tested to make sure that they were working and took the user to the selected game board when a selection was made.
+- :arrow_right: Links were tested to make sure that they were working and took the User to the selected game board when a selection was made.

 ###### Timer